 Things to remember

-Plantar Fasciitis can have many causes in addition to many treatments and prevention methods.
+Plantar Fasciitis symptoms have many causes in addition to many treatments and prevention methods.
 Your feet are important to your overall health and play a key role in allowing you to stay busy and healthy.

-Finally, we recommend taking care of your feet to stay active and responding to your brain‘s commands without pain.
 Every part of your body should be cared for especially when they may suffer a debilitating injury or illness.